Kentucky Hot Brown Grilled Cheese Sandwich

 - 1 cup shredded sharp white cheddar cheese

-- 4 slices of bacon cooked crisp and crumbled
+- 4 slices bacon cooked crisp and crumbled

 - 1/4 cup chopped tomatoes

-- 8 slices of your favorite sandwich bread I used whole wheat for the family, and gluten free for myself
+- 8 slices of your favorite sandwich bread (white, whole wheat, and gluten free bread are all fine)

-- About 1 Tbsp olive oil for the pan. divided if you are cooking the sandwiches in batches and not all at once in one large pan.
+- 1 Tablespoon olive oil, divided if you are cooking the sandwiches in batches in a smaller pan

-- In a small bowl, combine the butter and 2 Tbsp pecorino.
+In a small bowl, combine the butter and 2 Tablespoons pecorino romano cheese.
 Set aside.

 - In a medium bowl, combine the Greek yogurt, cheese, and nutmeg, stirring until mixed thoroughly.

 - Gently fold in the turkey, bacon and tomatoes.

 Using the pecorino butter, butter the outside of each slice of bread, about 1/2 Tablespoon per slice.